14 Questions to Ask Before Getting Your First Credit Card

-To calculate your average daily balance you must total your balance from each day in the billing cycle (even the day's that your balance didn't change) and divide the total by the number of days in the cycle.
+The average daily balance is calculated by totaling the balance from each day in the billing cycle, even on days when that doesn't change, and dividing it by the number of days in the cycle.

-If you continued making minimum payments and no additional charges on this account, you'd pay $18.00 in finance charges over the course of a year.
+If you keep making the minimum payments with no additional charges on this account, you'd pay $18.00 in finance charges over the course of a year.

 What is a "minimum payment," and how is it calculated?